Peugeot Roa

-The Peugeot RD and Roa are Iranian made cars (by Iran Khodro Co).
+The Peugeot RD and Roa are a series of cars produced by Iran Khodro from 1998 to 2012.
 The car is a combination of Paykan and Peugeot 405.
 The body of Roa is a copy from Peugeot 405 and its engine and chassis are developed and modified from Iran Khodro's Paykan's chassis.
 Contrary to all other Peugeot 405 versions, the Roa is a rear-wheel drive car.

 Engine

 Technically wise, The engine is the Rootes 1.6 Hillman Avenger (which were used on Paykans since late 70s) and was mated to the Hunter drivetrain and suspension.

 A revised model released in 2010 known as Peugeot Roa uses 1,700 cc CNG engine.
 In older models, Iran Khodro used a modified version of the Paykan's 1.6-litre engine.

 The engine specifications are as follows: